Drug Interactions with KALYDECO® (ivacaftor)

 CYP2C9 Substrates

 Ivacaftor may inhibit CYP2C9; therefore, monitoring of the international normalized ratio (INR) during co-administration of KALYDECO with warfarin is recommended.
-Other medicinal products for which exposure may be increased by KALYDECO include glimepiride and glipizide; these medicinal products should be used with caution.
+Other therapeutic products for which exposure may be increased by KALYDECO include glimepiride and glipizide; these therapeutic products should be used with caution.

 CYP3A and/or P-gp substrates1